ruggeri/tech-notes/algos/tries2.md

 ## Suffix Tree

-Suffix tree for a string `S` is a compressed trie all suffixes stored in reverse order.
+Suffix tree for a string `S` is a compressed trie all suffixes.
 Suffixes end in `$` so all values stored at leaf nodes.

 Allows rapidly finding whether a substring.
 That's because any substring is the *prefix* of a suffix.
 Which means that we can just